 Savannah monitors can eat eggs.
-Chicken and quail eggs, whether raw, cooked, with, or without shells, are safe for Savannah monitors to consume.
-In the wild monitor lizards have also been observed feeding on other reptiles eggs.
-Ideally you can to soft-boil the egg for a few minutes to keep the yolks runny, and then serve it to your Savannah monitor.
-Because eggs are a great source of protein and… Read More »Can Savannah monitors eat eggs?
+Chicken and quail eggs, whether raw, cooked, with, or without shells, are all safe for Savannah monitors to consume.
+In the wild, monitor lizards regurarly prey on bird eggs and have also been observed feeding on eggs laid by other lizards and reptiles.
+Because eggs are a great source of protein and their shells primarily made of calcium, it is better to feed them whole.… Read More »Can Savannah monitors eat eggs?

 Savannah monitors are mainly insectivores (= they mosly eat insects), but they can also eat fish on occasion.
 As a matter of fact, fish is one of the best sources of lean protein you can feed to your Savannah monitor.
 When choosing the best fish for Savannah monitor, it is best to opt for small, whole freshwater fish such as perch, tilapia, catfish (in moderation) and sunfish.
 You can also… Read More »Can Savannah monitors eat fish?